 There is a relatively new medication on the market that is an injectable.
 It actually restores bone loss and can be justified if the oral bisphosphonates have not proven effective in retarding the bone loss.
 This is an important drug to explore as it is the ONLY one that restores the bone.

 Genital dryness may be addressed with lubricants and moisturizers.
 There is an estrogen cream on the market-Estrace- which does contain estrogen but in a different delivery system than the pill and in smaller quantities.

 Testosterone in small quantities is often given to women (and men) to increase sex drive.
 It also comes in a cream to be applies on the skin.

 Muscle mass typically declines with age.
 It declines faster without regular exercise.
 Changes in hormone levels after menopause may accelerate this decline.
 The rate at which you burn calories (metabolism) may also slow after menopause.
 Therefore, your weight may increase.

 You probably need to eat less–200-400 calories per day less, just to maintain your current weight.
 Regular exercise is important here.
 You want to train your muscles with exercises like resistance training.
 You exercise with an elastic band or weightlifting and tis increases bone strength and improves metabolism since muscle burns three times as many calories as fat.

 Overall, maintain a healthy lifestyle.
 Avoid smoking, keep a healthy weight, eat a nutritious diet (low at, high fiber, and plenty of fresh fruits and vegetables), exercise regularly, and limit alcohol consumption.

 I think that the most visible discomfort to menopause is the emotional change that happens to some women and leaves families baffled.
-It this happens to you, by all means seek help and consider an anti-depressant for your sake and for the sakes of the people who love you.
+It this happens to you, by all means seek help and consider an antidepressant for your sake and for the sake of the people who love you.